 Below are guides to the most interesting cryptocurrencies and altcoins around today.

-Ethereum is a revolutionary blockchain that goes beyond simply enabling P2P transactions.
+Ethereum, or Ether, is a revolutionary blockchain that goes beyond simply enabling P2P transactions.
 The Ethereum blockchain allows anyone to program smart contracts on it, that is self executing contracts.
 The cryptocurrency that powers Ethereum is called Ether.
-Learn more about Ethereum and Ether >

 Bitcoin Cash (BCH)

 One of the most controversial cryptocurrencies in the space, Bitcoin Cash shares almost every single characteristic with Bitcoin.
 In fact, they are so similar that supporters of each fight over which of them is the ‘real’ Bitcoin.

 The Cardano blockchain is the first decentralized project of its kind, to be built and fully backed by scientific and academic research.
 Moreover, the platform uses a bespoke programming language called Haskell, allowing an exceptionally high-level of fault tolerance.

 Launched in the end of 2013, Dogecoin aimed to differentiate itself technically from Bitcoin, to achieve the goal of reaching wider demographics.
 Therefore, Dogecoin’s supply, algorithm and other characteristics were tinkered with to make it as fundamentally different.

 Peercoin is a cryptocurrency launched in 2012 that aims to mix some of the characteristics of Bitcoin with a parallel Proof of Stake and Proof of Work mechanism.